SOFIE-project/ARD-Implementation/README.md

 Besides the standard CRUD and verify operations on Collections, the [vulnerability-contract](src/vulnerability-contract.ts) implements `InterledgerReceiver` and `InterledgerSender` interfaces for Fabric to make the system IL compliant.

 `InterledgerReceiver` receives the Secret from the Interledger Component and decodes the data to obtain the `patchState` and `vulnerabilityId`.
 If the attribute indicates that a patch has been released, `InterledgerReceiver` calls the `updateVulnerability` method to update the information stored in the Private States for the corresponding `vulnerabilityID`.
-Finally, the Public States are updated and the `InterledgerEventAccepted` event is emitted.
+The Public States are then updated and the `InterledgerEventAccepted` event is emitted.

-Finally, the `emitData` function is called to transfer the vulnerability information to the IL Component via the `InterledgerEventSending` event and the Public States are updated.
+Finally, the `emitData` function is called to transfer the vulnerability information to the IL Component via the `InterledgerEventSending` event and the Public States are updated to reflect the transactions.

 The sequence diagram for the Private Ledger is depicted as follows: